rustls/rustls/README.md

 for implementing the cryptography algorithms used in TLS.
 In Rustls, a [`crypto::CryptoProvider`] represents a collection of crypto primitive implementations.

-The Rustls team recommends using the [`aws-lc-rs`] crate, which for its complete feature set and performance.
+The Rustls team recommends using the [`aws-lc-rs`] crate for its complete feature set and performance.
 See [the aws-lc-rs FAQ][aws-lc-rs-platforms-faq] for more details of the platform/architecture support constraints in aws-lc-rs.